vuralevren/altogic-auth-next13/README.md

 ```

 ### Replacing `pages/api/signInWithToken.js` with the following code:
-We have created an endpoint for users to log in with token and here, we are logging in by assigning the session token returned from altogic to the cookie.

-We will use Altogic's `altogic.auth.getAuthGrant()` function to log in with the handled token from the URL.
+We will use Altogic's `altogic.auth.getAuthGrant()` function to log in with the handled access_token from the URL and use this access_token to create a new user session and associated `sessionToken`.

 ```js
 import altogic from "../../../configs/altogic";